bifurcationkit/BifurcationKitDocs.jl/docs/src/codim3Continuation.md

 ## Method

-The continuation of BT bifurcation points is based on a **Minimally Augmented**[^Govaerts] formulation which is an efficient way to detect singularities.
+The continuation of BT bifurcation points is based on a **Minimally Augmented**[^Govaerts],[^Blank],[^Bindel] formulation which is an efficient way to detect singularities.
 The continuation of BT points is based on the formulation

 $$G(u,p) = (F(u,p), g_1(u,p), g_2(u,p))\in\mathbb R^{n+2}\quad\quad (F_{bt})$$